-PhotoVoice is interviewing established photographers to gain a wider insight into the power of photography and the different approaches to ethical issues.
-This month, we interviewed award-winning photographer Nelson Morales on his photography and passion for the medium.
+PhotoVoice is interviewing established photographers to gain a wider insight into the power of photography and the different approaches to ethical considerations.

-Where did it all begin and why did you choose photography and not another medium?
+Where did it all begin and why did you chose photography and not another medium?

 Photographs have always attracted me.
 When I was little, I liked to collect fashion magazines and keep them in my family’s houses so that I could always look through them.

 With time, I began reinforcing this idea of extending myself through the image and eventually I started making my own images and I do not regret following my instincts.